marlonecobos/rangemap/README.md

 The *rangemap\_buff* function generates a distributional range for a given species by buffering provided occurrences using a user-defined distance.

-The function's help can be consulted usign the following line of code:
+The function's help can be consulted using the following line of code:

 ``` r
 help(rangemap_buff)